 If you’re into language learning, then you’ve probably heard of the Memrise app before.
-It’s a pretty new concept (a couple years) old and the app claims to be a great learning tool.
+It’s a pretty new concept and the app claims to be a great learning tool.
 You can use it for thousands of different subjects.
 So apart from learning Russian and other languages – you can also take courses on classical composers and ear training for example.
 However, the focus of today will be on how you can use the app for learning Russian.
 If you’re interested, please continue reading my Memrise Russian review.

 Memrise Russian review

 Memrise is an app that’s available on both Android and IOS.
 So you can install it too.
 I like that it’s mobile only, since if an app can really nail down a good learning experience on a mobile phone – it usually means it’s a good tool.

 It’s a free app, but you can choose to pay for more extensive features.
 Here’s an overview of what you’ll get when you either sign up for the free vs paid Memrise course.
 However, I’d recommend you first sign up for the free mode – that will give you enough overview whether it works for you.

 The best thing to compare Memrise with is a gamified flashcard app.
 At least, the free part.
 What that means is that you can easily use it to practice a lot of new words in your target language.
 However, what some people don’t know is that Memrise uses a lot of mnemonics.
 This word means that you take a difficult word – and create a fun idea around it that will help you remember it a lot better.